 Professional internship in sports management field involving direct experience in the management of; a sport facility, sports team, sports information for team/franchise, or marketing activities for team/ franchise, or front-office experience.
 Internship experiences that include a significant coaching component do not qualify for credit in this degree program.
 (Prerequisite: junior or senior standing)

 Includes a four- to five-day stay in a major metropolitan city in the U.S. or Canada.
 Students visit a variety of institutions such as security/commodity markets, international financial centers, advertising agencies, government centers and cultural exhibits, with free time also in which to experience the diverse flavors of a major city.
 Individual academic assignments relate the field/ travel experience to the student’s specific major.
-(Prerequisite: junior standing.)
-Occasional May or summer terms.
+(Prerequisite: junior status).
+OCCASIONAL MAY OR SUMMER TERMS.